 Conservation days

 If you've got a passion for the outdoors and like to be 'hands on' then this could be the opportunity for you.
-Conservation days are held three times a month and are practical sessions to conserve the habitats of the Hills and Commons.
+Conservation days are held up to six times a month and are practical sessions to conserve the habitats of the Hills and Commons.

 Activities may include coppicing and tree planting, pond clearance, removing bracken and bramble shading wild flowers, small tree and scrub clearance.